2320sharon/PythonWLDtoCSV/README.md

 # PythonWLDtoCSV

 ## Description
-The WLDtoCSVConverter is a program meant to take specific data from .xml, .jpg, .wld files and place it in a csv file.
+The WLDtoCSVConverter is a program meant to take specific data from .xml, .jpg, .wld files and places each set of data into a corresponding row in the generated csv file.
 The files to be processed must be in the same directory and the .xml, .jpg, .wld files that are intended to be used together must all have the same name.
-For instance, files dog.jpg dog.xml and cat.wld will not be processed since WLDtoCSVConverter doesn't know if these files' data is related to each other.
-A valid set of files has the same names for instance tiger.jpg tiger.xml and tiger.wld will be processed.
+- :x: **Bad Data Example**:  "dog.jpg" "bird.xml" and "cat.wld" will not be processed since WLDtoCSVConverter doesn't know if these files' data is related to each other due to the different file names.
+- :heavy_check_mark: **Good Data Example**: "tiger.jpg" "tiger.xml" and "tiger.wld" is a valid set of files because they have the same file names and will be processed by the converter.

 ## Contents of the CSV file
 Each row of the CSV file will contain the following information about each set of xml,jpg,and wld files